 The union fee is determined based on your gross earnings, and it is tax deductible.

 OAJ’s union fee is a small price to pay for the benefits offered by membership, such as advocacy and other membership benefits.
 The union fee is calculated from your gross earnings subject to withholding tax; gross earnings include your basic salary or wages and all of the bonuses paid based on your employment contract.
 These benefits include work experience or years of service allowance, cost-of-living allowance, remote area allowance, premium pay, holiday bonuses, holiday compensation and any taxable value of fringe benefits.
+The membership fee is not collected from the nonrecurring severance package if your employment is terminated.

 The union fee is tax deductible.
 Your employer will usually deduct the union fee directly from your salary or wages once a month.